 We appreciate that the PCAOB acknowledges in the Release special issues relating to Non-U.S. firms and the need for dialogues between the Board and its foreign counterparts.
 Such acknowledgement by the PCAOB is consistent with the acknowledgement, encouragement and urge by the Securities and Exchange Commission ("SEC") contained in its Release No. 34-48180 in which the SEC granted approval of the PCAOB's proposed rules relating to registration system.
-As the auditor oversight body in Japan, the FSA is also willing to continue constructive and practical dialogues and cooperation with the PCAOB in order to solve the serious issues of the oversight over Japanese audit firms by the PCAOB in a mutually satisfactory way.
+As the auditor oversight body in Japan, the FSA is also willing to continue constructive and practical dialogues and cooperation with the PCAOB in order to solve the serious issues of the oversight over the Japanese audit firms by the PCAOB in a mutually satisfactory way.
 My visit to the PCAOB at the end of June was a first step toward such purpose.

-( Request for an appropriate exemption from the oversight by the PCAOB )
+(Request for an appropriate exemption from the oversight by the PCAOB)

-The PCAOB's oversight, including investigations and adjudications, of foreign public accounting firms would raise a much more serious problem than the registration requirement.
+The PCAOB's oversight, including inspections, of foreign public accounting firms would raise a much more serious problem than the registration requirement.
 This raises not only the issue of imposing "unnecessary burdens or conflicting requirements" as stated by the SEC and PCAOB, but also the more fundamental issue concerning the need to respect foreign jurisdictions' sovereignty and equivalent auditor oversight systems, as shown in our public comment letter to the PCAOB dated March 28 and as I mentioned at the Roundtable on Registration and Oversight of Non-U.S. Public Accounting Firms on March 31.
-We would like to add that on May 30 the Japanese Diet passed a bill for the comprehensive revision of the Japanese CPAs Law, and through this revision, which will be effective next April, the Japanese auditor oversight system will be even more substantially equivalent to that provided under the Sarbanes-Oxley Act.
+We would like to add that on May 30 the Japanese Diet passed a bill for the comprehensive revision of the Japanese CPAs Law, and through this revision, which will become effective next April, the Japanese auditor oversight system will be even more substantially equivalent to that provided under the Sarbanes-Oxley Act.

-Japanese audit firms should not be subject to the oversight powers of Legal powers of the PCAOB, including investigations, should the PCAOB. not be, and could not be, conducted or enforced within the Japanese jurisdiction as a matter of sovereignty.
-In addition, since the FSA and CPAAOB (CPAs and Auditing Oversight Board) to be established next April under the revised CPAs Law have the power to require Japanese audit firms to report and produce documents, the FSA has the power to conduct investigations for the purpose of taking disciplinary actions against Japanese audit firms, and the JICPA (Japanese Institute of CPAs) also has the power to require Japanese audit firms to report pursuant to its charter under the revised CPAs Law, it is not necessary or appropriate for the PCAOB to conduct investigations of Japanese audit firms.
-In addition, since the FSA has the power to take disciplinary actions against Japanese audit firms, it is not necessary or appropriate for the PCAOB to take disciplinary proceedings against Japanese audit firms which do not have physical presence in the United States.
+Japanese audit firms should not be subject to the oversight powers of the PCAOB.
+Legal powers of the PCAOB, including inspections, should not be, and could not be, conducted or enforced within the Japanese jurisdiction as a matter of sovereignty.
+In addition, since the FSA and CPAAOB (CPAs and Auditing Oversight Board) to be established next April under the revised CPAs Law have the power to inspect Japanese audit firms, and the JICPA (Japanese Institute of CPAs) will regularly conduct audit quality control review of Japanese audit firms under the oversight by the CPAAOB, it is not necessary or appropriate for the PCAOB to conduct inspections, in particular regular inspections, of Japanese audit firms.
+I would like to add that all of the Japanese audit firms which audit issuers are subject to the review by the associated large U.S. public accounting firms, of which the PCAOB can conduct inspections.